soccermaganti/soccermaganti/README.md

 - 👋 Hi, I’m Sriram Maganti
 - 👀 I’m interested in Machine learning and Data science
-- 🌱 I’m currently learning Java + Python + C Data Structures
+- 🌱 I’m currently learning Data Structures in Java + Python + C
 - 💞️ I’m looking to collaborate on projects relating to Machine learning and data science
 - 📫 How to reach me
 Email: smaganti@umass.edu